EDUCATION

 - Read the 2003 joint pastoral letter of the Catholic Bishops of Mexico and the U.S., “Strangers No Longer: Together on the Journey of Hope” with this link: https://www.usccb.org/issues-and-action/human-life-and-dignity/immigration/strangers-no-longer-together-on-the-journey-of-hope

-For the Catholic Charities USA Migration Network: please add this introductory few lines above what you’ve got: In 2024, the 168 independent Catholic Charities agencies across the United States served more than 16 million people in need.
-Learn more about several Frequently Asked Questions regarding their work with migrants and the Gospel imperative behind their service.
+In 2024, the 168 independent Catholic Charities agencies across the United States served more than 16 million people in need.
+Learn more about several Frequently Asked Questions regarding CCUSA’s Migration Network and their work with migrants and the Gospel imperative behind their service.

-As the needs of immigrants and the reality of our nation continues to change, Church leaders from various places have spoken on immigration and calling for the response of the Church and elected officials at this particular moment in our history.
+As the needs of immigrants and the reality of our nation continues to change, Church leaders locally, nationally and globally have spoken on immigration and called for the response of the faithful as well as elected officials at this time in history.

-- Statement from Bishop Mark Seitz, chairman of the USCCB Committee on Migration: https://www.usccb.org/news/2025/executive-actions-will-subject-vulnerable-families-and-children-grave-danger-says-bishop
+- Statement from Bishop Mark Seitz, chairman of the USCCB Committee on Migration

-- Statement from the Minnesota Catholic Conference of Bishops (PDF)
+- Statement from the Minnesota Catholic Conference of Bishops, February 2025 (PDF)